Photo by Matthew Henry / Unsplash

 PlanetScale Features

-- Database Branching: Allow you to manage your database change the way you do with your code using a Git Platform provider like GitHub, GitLab, BitBucket, etc.
+- Database branching: allows you to manage your database changes the way you do with your code using a Git provider like GitHub.
+You create a new branch for each database change to merge with the main branch.

-- Authentication Security: You can use multi-factor authentication and Single Sign-On (SSO) to enforce your organizations' security.
+- Authentication Security: you can use multi-factor authentication and Single Sign-On (SSO) to enforce your organization's security.

 Create an account